-Version Date Released by Nature of Change Version 1 18 th December 2017 Dr Sandor Beniczky Danish Epilepsy Centre/ SCORE Consortium First version of the report based on WP4 questionnaires
+Version Date Released by Nature of Change Version 1 18 th December 2017 Dr Sandor Beniczky Danish Epilepsy Centre/ SCORE Consortium

 2. Definition and acronyms

 Acronyms Definitions

 EEG Electroencephalogram

 LTM Long-term monitoring

 ECG Electrocardiogram

 3. Introduction

 Dr Sandor Beniczky (Danish Epilepsy Centre/ SCORE Consortium), the lead of Work Package 4 devised a survey in order to be able to report on the EEG resources and practices across centres in the EpiCARE ERN.
 A simple EEG survey was devised and circulated within the network of 28 EpiCARE members.
 The survey period covered November-December 2017 and coincided with mapping up the EEG specialists in each and every EpiCARE healthcare provider.
 The survey collected information about the use of EEG in both paediatric and adult settings.